Sonobeat ArtistsCommercial Vinyl Releases - Chronological)

 R = rock or rhythm & blues

 Following the genre code, an "s" or "S" designates a stereo release and "m" or "M", a monaural release.
 A complete catalog number would appear as, for example, R-s111, indicating a rock or rhythm & blues single in stereo.
 Plymouth Rock's single Memorandum was miscatalogued as R-s114.
-Because it was issued only in a monaural mix, it properly should have been R-m114.
+Because it was issued only in a monaural mix, it properly should have been cataloged as R-m114.
+Similarly, Mariani's single Re-birth Day also was miscatalogued as R-S118.
+It, too, was issued only in a monaural mix and should have been cataloged as R-M118.
 Sonobeat stopped using the stereo/mono designators in 1975.

 Singles released in 1967 were sequentially numbered within a block of numbers assigned to each genre: rock singles were numbered in the 100s, pop vocals in the 400s, and pop jazz in the 500s.
-For example, R-s101 was the Sweetarts' A Picture of Me (also Sonobeat's first release); Sonobeat's second release was the Lee Arlano Trio's pop jazz instrumental, PJ-s501; Sonobeat's third release was Don Dean's pop vocal, PV-s401; and R-s102 was simultaneously Sonobeat's fourth 45 RPM release and its second rock release.
-In 1968, the awkward block numbering system was replaced with a simplified system: all singles, regardless of genre, were sequentially numbered, as released, from 103 through 122.
+For example, R-s101 was the Sweetarts' A Picture of Me (also Sonobeat's first release); Sonobeat's second release was the Lee Arlano Trio's pop jazz instrumental, PJ-s501; Sonobeat's third release was Don Dean's pop vocal, PV-s401; and R-s102, a single by Lavender Hill Express, was simultaneously Sonobeat's fourth 45 RPM release and its second rock release.
+In 1968, the awkward block numbering system was replaced with a simplified system: while still using the genre prefix, all singles were sequentially numbered, as released, from 103 through 122.

-The David Flack Quorum's 1976 album Mindbender broke pattern and was released as DFQS-100, the letters meaning "David Flack Quorum Stereo".
-Sonobeat's final release, Helmer Dahl's 1976 album Toe-Tapping Tunes, was released as S7976, which seems to be an "out of the blue" catalog number but was actually assigned by the record pressing plant as the next sequential number in its mastering queue.
+David Flack Quorum's 1976 album Mindbender broke pattern, released as DFQS-100, the letters meaning "David Flack Quorum Stereo".
+Sonobeat's final release, Helmer Dahl's 1976 album Toe-Tapping Tunes, was issued as S7976, which seems to be an "out of the blue" catalog number but actually was assigned by the record pressing plant as the next sequential number in its lacquer mastering queue.

-Sonobeat's non-commercial album releases – advance pressings and demos – used a different cataloging system: the letter codes were either HEC or WEJ, and the numbers followed a system assigned by Sonobeat co-founder Bill Josey Sr. "WEJ" were Bill Sr.'s initials.
-Although we're not certain, "HEC" appear to be the initials of the lacquer mastering engineer at Sidney J. Wakefield & Company, which mastered and pressed singles and albums for Sonobeat from 1968 through 1971.
+Sonobeat's non-commercial album releases – primarily the Sonosong catalog demo albums – used a different cataloging system: the letter codes were either HEC or WEJ, and the numbers followed a system assigned by Sonobeat co-founder Bill Josey Sr. "WEJ" represent Bill Sr.'s initials.
+Although we're not certain, "HEC" appear to be the initials of the lacquer mastering engineer at Sidney J. Wakefield & Company, which mastered and pressed singles and albums for Sonobeat from 1968 through 1971 and again in 1976.